-During F2021, the Company recovered \$15,000 (F2020 - \$106,000) in rent and salary recoveries from Anacott Resources Corp., a company with an officer in common, as a result of billing employee time for services provided and charging rent fees.
+During the six months ended June 30, 2022, the Company recovered salaries of \$5,000 (2021 - \$9,000) from a company with a common officer as a result of billing for services provided.
+The salary recoveries were recorded in administrative salaries expense.